hoangvvo/benzene/docs/server/README.md

 ## Philosophy

 GraphQL Server like `apollo-server` and its `applyMiddleware` is too coupled and overly opinionated.
-While this helps beginners, it becomes difficult to configurate and extend (See [apollographql/apollo-server#1308](https://github.com/apollographql/apollo-server/issues/1308)).
+While this helps beginners, it becomes difficult to configure and extend (See [apollographql/apollo-server#1308](https://github.com/apollographql/apollo-server/issues/1308)).

 `@benzene/server` takes the opposite path and returns nothing but a `requestListener` function (which is in the familiar `(req, res) => void` form) to be used in different frameworks/routers or simply `http.createServer`.

-Aspects like `cors` and `body-parser` is all up to the users to implement as they wish.
+Middleware like `cors` and `body-parser` is all up to the users to implement as they wish.

 ## Documentation

-There are two seperated modules in `@benzene/server` package with their own documentations.
+There are two separate modules in `@benzene/server` package with their own documentations.

 ?> It is recommended to read about `GraphQL` instance in the [Core Section](core/) first.